 An airport pickup is included, making this an easy and relaxing hour and half journey.
 Enjoy your first impressive views of Mont Blanc, with perhaps time to relax at the pool and outdoor patio of our charming Chamonix hotel before meeting the group for dinner.

-Chamonix – One of the classic hikes in the region takes us to Lac Blanc, high above the village.
+Chamonix – We like to warm up with a day hiking around Chamonix.
+There are many choices, and you can talk them over with your guide.
+One of the classic hikes in the region takes us to Lac Blanc, high above the village.

 This high-mountain lake sits in the Aiguilles Rouges, across the valley from Mont Blanc, and commands one of the greatest mountain views anywhere.
 We’ll make good use of local cable cars so we can enjoy more time hiking near the lake.
 Return to Chamonix for a 2nd night.